yuvalpinter/Mimick/README.md

 - The main directory contains the code required to perform extrinsic analysis on Universal Dependencies data (vocabulary files are supplied in the [vocabs](vocabs) directory.

 The entry point is [model.py](model.py), which can use tagging datasets created using the [make_dataset.py](make_dataset.py) script.

+## Dependencies
+The main dependency for this project is DyNet.
+Get it [here](https://github.com/clab/dynet).
+Their 2.0 version has just been released, and I hope to upgrade this project and models to that version at some point.